Centers and Azumaya loci of finite $W$-algebras: Azumaya locus for

-Recall that $\ct(\ggg,e)$ is a prime PI and Noetherian ring (see Lemma \ref{Noe Pri} and Proposition \ref{PI and Central S}), and module-finite over its center (see Theorem \ref{prem}(4)).
+Recall that $\ct(\ggg,e)$ is a prime PI and Noetherian ring (see Lemma \ref{Noe Pri}(2,3) and Proposition \ref{PI and Central S}(4)), and module-finite over its center (see Theorem \ref{prem}(4)).
 Therefore, $\ct(\ggg,e)$ is a fully bounded Notherian ring (FBN) by \cite[Proposition 9.1(a)]{GlWa}.
 Note that the Kazhdan filtration on $\ct(\ggg,e)$ is Zariskian (see Lemma \ref{pbw filt}(2)).
-Applying \eqref{grse} again we know that $\Gr(\ct(\ggg,e))$ is isomorphic to a polynomial algebra; thus the ring $\Gr(\ct(\ggg,e))$ is Auslander-regular.
-By \cite[Theorem 3.9 and Remark 3.9]{Bj} we see that $\ct(\ggg,e)$ is Auslander-regular.
+Since $\Gr(\ct(\ggg,e))$ is isomorphic to a polynomial algebra, then the ring $\Gr(\ct(\ggg,e))$ is Auslander-regular.
+By \cite[Theorem 3.9 and Remark 3.9]{Bj} we see that $\ct(\ggg,e)$ is also Auslander-regular.
 Furthermore, it is Macaulay by \cite[Corollary 4.5]{StZ}.
 Note that in this case, the global dimension of $\ct(\ggg,e)$ is equal to the Krull dimension (cf. \cite[Theorem 3.9]{T}).
 The proof is completed. \end{proof}